tAoCE/CE/README.md

 ## Organization

 This repository is organized in the following structure:
-- A directory for every chapter
+  - A directory for every item in the table of contents with sub-items
-  - A README.md containing the table of contents
+  - A markdown file for each item in the table of contents without sub-items
-  - A subdirectory for every sub-chapter with sub-chapters

 This is meant to keep this repository clean and intuitive.